mostmojo/prod/javascript-course/notes.md

     2) Execution phase:
         a) The code of the function that generated rthe current execution context is ran line by line.

+### Scoping

+* Where can we access a certain variable?

+* Each new function creates a scope, the space/environment, in which the variables it defines are accessible.

+* Lexical scoping: a function that is lexically within another function gets access to the cope of the outer function.
+(Parent function).